 - 3 large Vidalia onions (about 3 pounds)

 - 2 tablespoons olive oil, plus additional for the pizza

 - 1 teaspoon kosher salt, plus additional for the pizza

 - Pecorino cheese, to garnish

-- Meanwhile, mince the garlic and thinly slice the Brussels sprouts.
+- Make the Easy Pizza Sauce.
+Thinly slice the Brussels sprouts.

-- When the oven is ready, stretch the dough into a circle (see this video for instructions).
+- When the oven is ready, dust a pizza peel with cornmeal or semolina flour.
+(If you don’t have a pizza peel, you can use a rimless baking sheet or the back of a rimmed baking sheet.
+But a pizza peel is well worth the investment!)
+Stretch the dough into a circle; see this video for instructions.
+Then gently place the dough onto the pizza peel.
 Cut a small divot into the top of the circle, then form the bottom of the dough into a point so that it forms a heart shape.
-Carefully place the dough on a pizza peel spread with flour or cornmeal.
-Since the heart-shaped pizza is a bit more fragile than other shapes, use a conveyor-type pizza peel to slide it into the oven if you can.
-If not, cross your fingers and slide quickly!
+(Note: Since the heart-shaped pizza is a bit more fragile than other shapes, it’s easiest to use a conveyor-type pizza peel to slide it into the oven if you can.
+If not, cross your fingers and slide quickly!)

-- Spread the crushed tomatoes in a thin layer across the dough, then sprinkle minced garlic and add a bit of kosher salt.
+- Spread the sauce in a thin layer across the dough.
 Top with mozzarella cheese and shavings of Pecorino cheese (use a vegetable peeler).
 Add dollops of caramelized onions, then sprinkle all over with Brussels sprouts and a few pinches kosher salt.

 - Transfer the pizza to the pizza stone on the pizza peel, then bake until the cheese is melted, about 7 minutes.

 Keywords: Brussels Sprout Pizza, Pizza Recipe, Artisan Pizza, Heart Shaped Pizza, Vegetarian, Homemade Pizza